DOgaro/Linear-Regression/README.md

 # Linear-Regression
- Linear Rregression for a small dataset in Google Colab
+ Linear Rregression for a small dataset